UPDATED 8th Jan 2021: COVID Secure Viewings and Visits in a Rented Property

 Repairs, maintenance and health and safety

 Tradespeople can now visit most people’s homes to carry out any work or maintenance provided it is carried out under social distancing and hygiene guidance and that tenants aren’t symptomatic or self-isolating.
+We are however, prioritising essential maintenance and limiting non-essential maintenace where possible during this time.
 Further guidance on visits to properties to make repairs.

 If tenants are symptomatic or self-isolating, only emergency work or work relating to an issue which affects the ability for the tenant(s) to live safely can take place.
 In these cases, we will make arrangements to avoid any face to face contact.